-Results for other cohorts are reported in Appendix C.
+64 Results for other cohorts are reported in Appendix C.

-We include accounts that were designated as either open or closed so long as they had a non-zero balance at some point during the quarter of interest, but exclude accounts with statuses such as foreclosure, bankruptcy, charge off, or settled for less than full balance.
+65 We include accounts that were designated as either open regardless of balance or closed with a non-zero balance at some point during the quarter of interest, but exclude accounts with statuses such as foreclosure, bankruptcy, charge off, or settled for less than full balance.
 Consistent with common practice, we also exclude stale accounts for which the creditor did not report updates in the prior three months.

 credit data.
-However, they are approximations as they rely on voluntary creditor reporting.
-We further exclude from our definition of forbearance accounts that had been open for less than three months because the lack of a required payment could be due to a promotional program.
+66 However, they are approximations as they rely on voluntary creditor reporting.
+67 We further exclude from our definition of forbearance accounts that had been open for less than three months prior to the start of a forbearance spell because the lack of required payment could be due to the recent account opening.
 This exclusion most affects credit cards and auto loans in our data, which may contribute to differences in the share of auto and credit card accounts that we code as in forbearance relative to studies that do not exclude newly opened accounts from the definition of forbearance.

 In analyzing credit card accounts, we focused on revolving bankcards (major credit cards) and no preset spending limit bankcards, as well as retail revolving trades (e.g., department store credit cards).
 We excluded charge cards that require the entire payment due in full each month because we understand that reporting practices on those products varied during the pandemic in ways that would make it difficult to identify forbearances consistently.
+We exclude from our definition of credit card forbearance a spell lasting only one month that has a zero balance in the prior month, as these credit cards may simply have no payment due.
+We also do not count as forbearance a spell lasting more than six months, or accounts with more than three distinct spells in an 18-month period, as this may reflect creditor reporting practices or other workout programs rather than COVID-era forbearances.
 In tallying forbearances on credit card accounts, we also excluded accounts where the balance was below \$150 to focus on situations for which a payment forbearance would be substantive.

 To better understand credit card forbearances, we divide both samples into groups based on whether they received any forbearances on credit card accounts at any point in time from Q2 2020 through Q3 2021.
 For this analysis, we limit the samples to consumers with a valid credit card trade during the same period.
-Of the 2,831,448 unique consumers in the national random sample as of Q4 2019, 1,807,492 had a valid credit card trade during the COVID period, of whom 327,073 were identified as having ever received a credit card forbearance.
+Of the 2,926,060 unique consumers in the national random sample at some point between Q2 2020 and Q3 2021, 2,019,292 had a valid credit card trade during the COVID period, of whom 208,716 were identified as having ever received a credit card forbearance.
 For the counseled consumer sample, we further divide the sample by whether they enrolled in a DMP after counseling, in addition to the presence of a card forbearance.
-Of the 166,154 unique consumers in the counseled sample from Q2 2020 through Q3 2021, 140,080 had a valid credit card trade.
-Of this group, 17,403 enrolled in a DMP and received card forbearances, 22,135 were enrolled in a DMP and did not receive card forbearances, 34,177 did not enroll in a DMP but did receive card forbearances, and 66,365 did not enroll in a DMP or receive card forbearances.
+Of the 166,154 unique consumers in the counseled sample from Q2 2020 through Q3 2021, 148,821 had a valid credit card trade.
+Of this group, 12,792 enrolled in a DMP and received card forbearances, 21,825 were enrolled in a DMP and did not receive card forbearances, 30,261 did not enroll in a DMP but did receive card forbearances, and 83,943 did not enroll in a DMP or receive card forbearances.